 - Put out bowls of potpourri.
 Potpourri is a mixture of dried, naturally fragrant plant material.

 - Burn incense on a regular basis.
 The fragrances released during the burning of incense tend to penetrate surrounding materials and accumulate.

 - Burn scented candles on a regular basis.
 The fragrances of scented candles are often subtly apparent even when they are not lit and prominent when they are.

 - Install some plug-in air fresheners.
 These do a terrific job if you choose the right fragrance.
 I’d stay away from those meant to resemble the smell of certain foods.

 Use of carpet and fabric re-fresheners and room deodorizers can be helpful, but don’t try to use them to mask a dirty home.
 It won’t work, and the practice is tacky.

 This suggestion should be at the top of the list, but I didn’t want to start with cleaning tasks.
-The truth is that a clean and pleasant smelling low-cost home is much more inviting than dirty, foul-smelling mansion.
+The truth is that a clean and pleasant-smelling low-cost home is much more inviting than a dirty, foul-smelling mansion.